newrelic/node-newrelic/README.md

    required.
 Some features (e.g. error tracing) depend in whole or in part on features in 0.10 and above.
 Development work on the module is being done against the latest released non-development version of Node.
+2. Verify your version of node came with a new enough version of npm using `npm -v`.
+We require version 1.4.28 at the very least, and recommend using the latest release.
+Read more about [upgrading npm here](#upgrading-npm).
-2. Install this module via `npm install newrelic` for the application you want to monitor.
+3. Install this module via `npm install newrelic` for the application you want to monitor.
-3. Copy `newrelic.js` from `node_modules/newrelic` into the root directory of your application.
+4. Copy `newrelic.js` from `node_modules/newrelic` into the root directory of your application.
-4. Edit `newrelic.js` and replace `license_key`'s value with the license key for your account.
+5. Edit `newrelic.js` and replace `license_key`'s value with the license key for your account.
-5. Add `require('newrelic');` as the first line of the app's main module.
+6. Add `require('newrelic');` as the first line of the app's main module.

 If you wish to keep the configuration for the module separate from your application, the module will look for newrelic.js in the directory referenced